ngagnon/flybywire/fly-protocol/spec.md

 CHROOT
 ---

 Sets a chroot for a user.
-If path is NULL, then the user isn't chroot'ed.
+If path is an empty string, then the user isn't chroot'ed.

+The path should be an absolute virtual path, not a physical path.
+If the Fly servers' root directory is /home/fly, then use a chroot like /bob, not /home/fly/bob

 Arguments:

 - Username (string)
-- Path (string or null)
+- Path (string)

 Access Control
 ===